 And then Donald Trump—version 2016—happened.
 His bragging on the Access Hollywood tape about how he likes to assault women reminded me that that generation of indecent men is still very much alive and they are still very much in power.
 The weight of the existence of such a self-proclaimed predator of women as the then Republican presidential candidate threatened to tip my scales of social injustice to the point of no return.
 My peacemaking mind was too filled with outrage to think about matters of civility.
 But then the testosterone of Hillary and other angry women balanced the scales and caused me to believe justice would prevail in this country on election night … until everything fell out of whack when WOMEN helped elect Donald Trump as the most powerful predator of women in the world!

-Literally every single time I see and hear Donald Trump, I see and hear every teenage boy who grabbed my private parts, my boss who liked to rub against me in the elevator, strangers who have leered at me, creeps who have considered abducting me, guys who have cat-called me and made me worry about being raped if I walked down the wrong street, the doctor who liked the way I looked down there, the therapist who wanted me on his couch, every dirty old man I’ve ever encountered … And I can’t get away from those memories because Donald Trump can’t seem to stay out of a single news cycle.
+Literally every single time I see and hear Donald Trump, I see and hear every teenage boy who grabbed my private parts, my boss who liked to rub against me in the elevator, strangers who have leered at me, creeps who have considered abducting me, guys who have cat-called me and made me worry about being raped if I walked down the wrong street, the doctor who liked the way I looked, the therapist who wanted me on his couch, every dirty old man I’ve ever encountered … And I can’t get away from those memories because Donald Trump can’t seem to stay out of a single news cycle.
 I’ve heard several friends say that because of the Access Hollywood tape, they have the same visceral reaction when they are exposed to Donald Trump.
 For us, Donald Trump is the Predator in Chief.
 He is a reminder that, as women, we are not safe in this society.

 For the past two years, the scales of justice have been severely tilted as “white uneducated women” continue sitting on the side of everything Donald Trump says and does.
 As a peacemaker in this era of Trumpism and everything mind-blowing that has come with it, I have continued clinging to my centrist desire for all men and women to be treated equally.
 I’m still all for giving people the benefit of the doubt and not putting labels on people.
 But I believe that if someone sticks the label on himself, as Trump did during the Access Hollywood interview, you can take him at his word.
 I’ve been trying desperately to get my “white uneducated women” friends to see the consequence of continuing to support such a person who sees no problem in grabbing women and doing whatever he wants with them.
 The result is that I have been convinced that they could not possibly defend Donald Trump’s behavior and also desire respectful treatment from men.
 And they have labeled me “elitist,” “leftist,” “snowflake,” “Democrat” … even though I’m none of those.
 The result is also that I have had to change my game plan of just waiting for that dirty old generation of men to die off before we have a society that’s safe for women.
 The Predator in Chief is now a role-model for young, impressionable American boys—who are being raised by “white uneducated women” who are encouraging them to support the Predator in Chief.

 My new plan in 2016 became counting on Donald Trump being controlled by respectable leaders and for the system of checks and balances to protect our country from social harm.
 But then the Republican majority in our Congress demonstrated, time and again, its lack of moral priorities.
 So the new game plan for me became waiting until a new president is elected in 2020 because, surely, a predator of women like him can’t continue to stay in power forever … But then the Brett Kavanaugh hearing happened last week.
 Seeing Chuck Grassley and Orrin Hatch is a reminder that men from the pre-Feminist Movement can possibly live forever.
 If their sagging skin doesn’t reveal their age to everyone, then their dated comments and effort to hire a “female prosecutor” (to speak on behalf of the Republican men on the Judiciary Committee to the female accusing Kavanaugh of sexual assault) should have made what era they were molded in perfectly clear to the country.
-Seeing the way Kavanaugh screamed during his testimony, attacked Democrats, lied about drinking and sexual innuendo, the way he interacted so disrespectfully with Senator Amy Klobuchar, and the blind partisan support for Kavanaugh’s character, reminded me of every teenage boy who grabbed my private parts, my boss who liked to rub against me in the elevator, strangers who have leered at me, creeps who have considered abducting me, guys who have cat-called me and made me worry about being raped if I walk down the wrong street, the doctor who liked the way I looked down there, the therapist who wanted me on his couch, every dirty old man I’ve ever encountered …It is clear to me that someone with his character is not a good fit for the Supreme Court, where he could make decisions on how women are treated in this country going forward.
+Seeing the way Kavanaugh screamed during his testimony, attacked Democrats, lied about drinking and sexual innuendo, the way he interacted so disrespectfully with Senator Amy Klobuchar, and the blind partisan support for Kavanaugh’s character, reminded me of every teenage boy who grabbed my private parts, my boss who liked to rub against me in the elevator, strangers who have leered at me, creeps who have considered abducting me, guys who have cat-called me and made me worry about being raped if I walk down the wrong street, the doctor who liked the way I looked, the therapist who wanted me on his couch, every dirty old man I’ve ever encountered …It is clear to me that someone with his character is not a good fit for the Supreme Court, where he could make decisions on how women are treated in this country going forward.
 Watching Kavanaugh lie at a public hearing and the outpouring of Republican support for him terrifies me.
 If he is a predator of women and is elected to the Supreme Court, he could actually stay in power FOREVER, until he dies.
 I’m not saying that he is a predator, but without a thorough investigation, I’ll never know what I should believe about that.
 I do hope he hasn’t been falsely accused because nobody deserves that kind of harm to their reputation.
 However, I do believe that he is a liar who lacks integrity because I witnessed that during the hearing.
 And he could actually be on the Court for fifty years.
 That’s roughly how long the modern Feminist Movement has been going on in this country.
 We haven’t even made enough progress in that time for me to be able to go for a walk in a suburb without the fear of getting raped.
 Imagining what our country will look like in another fifty years, when someone with Brett Kavanaugh’s priorities makes cultural decisions, makes me sick to my stomach—the drinking “100 kegs of beer” sick to my stomach, not the “spicy foods” kind of sick to my stomach.